 Gawain and the Green Knight; selection from Chaucer,

 Exercise 2: Look up four words from Mannying,

-Chaucer, or Langland in the OED and describe, in two
+Chaucer, or Langland in the OED and describe how

 - The Beginnings of Standard English: Crystal,